ResursBank/ecom2/README.md

 for your own controllers.
 In some cases they can function as is, but in most cases you will need to extend them to fit your application.

-You most also route incoming requests to these controllers, or to your own controllers which extend them, since Ecom cannot know or affect how your application routes incoming requests.
+You must also route incoming requests to these controllers, or to your own controllers which extend them, since Ecom cannot know or affect how your application routes incoming requests.